 Adrianna has experience supporting the dying and the bereaved, assisting you and your loved ones through end of life care.
 She is currently a volunteer with Hospice Toronto as a one-on-one Hospice Care Companion, and bereavement & grief support worker.

 Adrianna lost her brother to suicide in 2010 and his death propelled her into a journey of understanding grief and bereavement.
 She became a suicide prevention trainer, has her applied suicide intervention skills training ASIST, of which she has provided workshops on in Ontario and Quebec.
 Continuing her education she has her Grief Literacy certificates with Being Here, Human; as well as a certificate from Douglas College as an End of Life Doula.
-She went on to train with Hospice Toronto and completed over 40 hours of their core companion training as well as their bereavement and grief support worker training.
+She went on to train with Hospice Toronto and completed their core companion training as well as their bereavement and grief support worker training.
+Adrianna is a current member of the National End of Life Doula Alliance.

 What is a Death Doula?